-The Company integrates climate change considerations into its business strategy through strong governance and risk management that is supported by its alignment to the Task Force on Climate Related Financial Disclosures (TCFD) and its Climate Risk Position Statement .
-Endorsed by the Board, the Statement confirms the Company's position specifically related to the climate related risks of emissions, water security, extreme weather and extreme health events and impacts.
-The Board is informed, via the Risk and Sustainability Committee, on progress against its climate risk targets on a quarterly basis.
-The Company also supports the framework established by the Paris Agreement to avoid climate change and recognise its activities either directly or indirectly generate greenhouse gas (GHG) emissions.
+The Company integrates climate change considerations into its business strategy through strong governance and risk management that is supported by its alignment to the Task Force on Climate Related Financial Disclosures (TCFD) and its Climate Risk Position (CRP) Statement.
+Endorsed by the Board.
+The CRP Statement confirms the Company's position specifically related to the climate related risks of emissions, water security, extreme weather and extreme health events and impacts.
+The Board is kept informed by Management, via the Risk and Sustainability Committee, on progress against its climate risk targets and in the monthly Executive Report.
+The Company also supports the framework established by the Paris Agreement to avoid climate change and recognises that its activities either directly or indirectly generate greenhouse gas (GHG) emissions.